DemisR/workshop-docker/02-Ports_volumes_etc.md

 ---

-Ok, but if I prefer mapping the ports on more clear I can do with the option `-p`.
+If I prefer mapping the port on a specific one I can do it with option `-p`.

-First stop the container `docker stop static-site` and now map the port 80 of the container to 8888 port of the host machine.
+First of all, stop the container `docker stop static-site` and now map port 80 of the container to 8888 port of the host machine.

 ```
 docker run --name static-site -e AUTHOR="Your Name" -d -p 8888:80 dockersamples/static-site